 After twenty years of hard work on stage and both television and films, there are not many other actresses who deserved the success, recognition and stardom which Brenda Blethyn has now achieved.
-Currently seen on ITV's Vera series, which just finished its 10th season and will be filming its 11th season in April!
+Recently seen on ITV's Vera series, which just finished its 10th season and will be filming its 11th season in April!

 Born in (February 20th) 1946 in Ramsgate in Kent, England, she started her career at British Rail in the 1960s.
 Saving money during her time there, she took a risk and enrolled herself at the at The Guildford School of Acting in Guildford, Surrey, England and then left her British Rail years behind.
 Her risk had paid off, by the mid-1970s she was working on stage, eventually joining the National Theatre Company in 1975.
 (Read more of her Bio on IMDB!)

 Read more below...

 Brenda Blethyn as Mrs. Bennet in Pride & Prejudice

 “When I told people I was playing this part they’d say ‘oh she’s a wonderful cartoon character, you’ll have great fun’.
 I said ‘excuse me, no she’s not.
 She’s got a problem to be dealt with and it seems to me that she’s the only one taking the problem seriously’.
 The father isn’t, the daughters don’t seem terribly concerned, and I would say that it’s okay for the father because he’s got a roof over his head all the time he’s alive, it’s when he goes that the problem sets in.
 She mentions that in one of the scenes.”
 (Brenda Blethyn)

 “It’s a tricky part, as she can be very annoying; you want to stop her chattering and shrieking.
 But Brenda has the humor and the heart to show the amount of love and care Mrs. Bennet has for her daughters”.
 (Joe Wright)